Hello summer, hello Eximia!

 Hi there!
 If I say I browse a lot on Pinterest, I think I’m not the only one.
 And that’s where I found my inspiration for this top.
 When the Eximia released in December 2018 I even made three versions while testing.
 All in winter time.
 So now it was time to use the Eximia pattern for a summery version and that’s what I did to get this lovely version.

 I wanted to create an asymmetrical t-shirt.
-As I wanted to play with color I used this floral french terry and a matching coral cotton knit.
+As I wanted to play with the color I used this floral french terry and matching coral cotton knit.

 This is how I did it:

 2. I doubled my front panel on pattern paper.
 My side seam line is drawn at 43 cm or 17”(as the other pattern pieces).

 I drew a new line (blue line) straight down from ⅓ from my shoulder to baseline and lengthened it with 11 cm or 4,3”.

 Connect this line with the side seam line and you have a new pattern piece.